SSI/SSDI Outreach, Access, and Recovery (SOAR)

 - National webinars, issue briefs, and other tools are created by the TA Center to assist all who participate in SOAR

 Nationally, only about 28 percent of individuals who apply for SSI/SSDI are approved on initial application.
 For people who are homeless and have no one to assist them, that percentage is cut by more than one half.
 When applications are denied, appeals can take an average of one year

 to complete, and in that time applicants often give up hope.
 There are now 50 states implementing SOAR.
-These states report average approval rates of 67% in an average of 101 days on initial SSI/SSDI applications using the SOAR model.
-Click here for a printable 2016 Outcomes Infographic
+In 2017, these states reported average approval rates of 64% in an average of 96 days on initial SSI/SSDI applications using the SOAR model.
+Click here to read more about SOAR outcomes!

 * Eligible adults are individuals who are able to apply for benefits as an adult under SSA rules.
 This includes 17-year-olds who are within one month of their 18th birthday.
 Youth aging out of the foster care system may apply within 180 days of their 18th birthday.